robert-annies/toast/docs/link_and_unlink.md

----
-layout: page
-title: HTTP Methods LINK and UNLINK
+# HTTP Methods LINK and UNLINK
----

 Toast uses the HTTP methods LINK and UNLINK for associating and dis-associating existing resources.